forsyde/forsyde-io/docs/usage/catalog.markdown

 Required properties:

+### forsyde::io::lib::hierarchy::implementation::functional::InstrumentedDataType

+This class adds instrumentation data to any data-like vertex.
+This trait is made separate from other data-like traits, e.g. vectorizable, so that the instrumentation information can be used in a courser-grain fashion whenever necessary.
+Say, in academic studies or pre-design studies.

+Refines:

+Required ports:

+Required properties:

+- **maxSizeInBits** (`Map<String,Integer<64 bits, signed>>`): No description exists. .

 ### forsyde::io::lib::hierarchy::decision::MemoryMapped

 A MemoryMapped trait describes the mapping of any kind of a process or buffer/channel to a memory.